Are you searching for state-to-state moving companies?

 After you answer the questions above and have a good understanding of what your specific moving needs are, you can begin requesting moving estimates from various moving companies and services.

 If you would like to begin a Mayflower moving quote, simply either complete the form on this page or call the phone number above.
 Click this link to see the steps for our moving quote process and how that works.

 Carefully review your moving contract’s terms and liability information.
 If you do decide to sign with Mayflower, be sure you understand the extent of carrier liability, as outlined in your paperwork.
 You should also make sure that you understand the high-value inventory forms and the full-coverage valuation.

 If you have questions concerning the amount of the estimate, damage coverage, delivery dates, storage, packing or add-on services, ask your moving company representative.
 Ensure that you fully understand everything clearly.

 Depending on the time of year, moving company calendars can fill up quickly.
 If your moving date is available, be sure to pin it down while you can.
-When booking your state-to-state move, it’s a good idea to re-confirm your date, your moving to/from addresses and moving plan.
+When booking with state-to-state moving companies, it’s a good idea to re-confirm your date, your moving to/from addresses and moving plan.